 Is A Third-Party Extended Warranty A Better Value For Your Mitsubishi?

 Mitsubishi has 350 dealers across the U.S., a very small number compared to other mainstream brands.
-The dealers can offer the company’s own Diamond Care Protection Plan, and many offer aftermarket warranty plans, as well.
+The dealers can offer a Mitsubishi extended warranty, called a Diamond Care Protection Plan.

 The Diamond Care Protection Plan extends vehicle coverage to 7 years/100,000 miles, meaning it adds 2 years and 40,000 miles of coverage to the original factory 5 years/60,000 miles warranty.
-A third-party extended warranty company can offer many more choices of coverage.
+A third-party extended auto warranty company can offer many more choices of coverage and longer terms.

-Another thing we like about such warranties is you can usually buy them even after the factory warranty on your Mitsubishi has run out.
+Another thing we like about independent warranties is that you can usually buy them even after the factory warranty on your Mitsubishi has expired.
 So, there’s no pressure to make a decision until after you’ve spent a few years in the car.

-We researched and ranked the top aftermarket warranties, including CARCHEX, Endurance, autopom!, and CarShield.
+We researched and ranked the top aftermarket warranty companies, including CARCHEX, Endurance, Protect My Car, and CarShield.
 You can purchase a contract from one of these companies at any time during your ownership, even after the original Mitsubishi factory warranty has expired.
-As a reminder, if you buy a used Mitsubishi from a private owner rather than a certified pre-owned vehicle from a Mitsubishi dealer, only what is left of the 5-year/60,000-mile vehicle warranty transfers to you, not the 10-year/100,000-mile powertrain warranty.
+As a reminder, if you buy a used Mitsubishi from a private owner rather than a certified pre-owned vehicle from a Mitsubishi dealer, only what is left of the 5-year/60,000-mile vehicle warranty transfers to you, not the 10-year/100,000-mile powertrain Mitsubishi warranty.